KarrLab/bpforms/docs/notation.rst

 `BpForms` notation
 ------------------

-The `BpForms` notation represents biopolymer forms as FASTA sequences with (a) bases denoted by multiple characters delimited by curly brackets and (b) modified residues described by multiple attributes separated by "|" inside square brackets.
-The locations of modified residues are encoded by their positions within the sequence.
+The `BpForms` notation represents biopolymer forms as FASTA sequences with (a) bases denoted by multiple characters delimited by curly brackets and (b) modified bases described by multiple attributes separated by "|" inside square brackets.
+The locations of modified bases are encoded by their positions within the sequence.

     * ``[id: "dI" | name: "deoxyinosine"]ACGC``: represents deoxyinosine at the first position
     * ``AC[id: "dI" | name: "deoxyinosine"]GC``: represents deoxyinosine at the third position